Signed in as:

 filler@godaddy.com

-There comes a time when one realizes their passion is paying them and that is considered a professional.
+There comes a time when your passion is begins to pay - and that's when you become a professional.

-Joining the 7-Eleven Cycling Team from 1988 - 1990 I served as a domestique, racing with iconic cyclists.
-These years taught me what it meant to suffer through stage races, to represent a team in Europe, and continue when I thought there was nothing left.
-At the time, I had no concept that I was part of a team that would end up carrying American cycling onto the world stage.
+Joining the 7-Eleven Cycling Team from 1988 - 1990 Norm served as a domestique, racing with iconic cyclists.
+These years taught him what it meant to suffer through stage races, to represent a team in Europe, and continue when he thought there was nothing left.
+It still feels surreal to be part of a team that ended up carrying American cycling onto the world stage.

 As the 7-Eleven Team folded, it became the Motorola Cycling Team.
-I rode for Motorola from 1991 - 1994 along some of the sport's biggest names and on a team that defined an era in American cycling.
-We faced brutal schedules, relentless competition, and thousands of miles.
-These years taught me lessons in teamwork, discipline, resilience, and integrity.
+Norm rode for Motorola from 1991 - 1994 along some of the sport's biggest names and on a team that defined an era in American cycling.
+They faced brutal schedules, relentless competition, and thousands of miles.
+These years taught him lessons in teamwork, discipline, resilience, and integrity.

 Joining Saturn Cycling in 1995 was the right move at the right time.
 The team was built around strategy, depth, and consistency, and every race was approached with purpose.
-Saturn gave me the chance to finish my career clean and strong.
-That first year turned into a life highlight: winning the title of US National Road Race Champion at th
+Saturn Cycling allowed Norm to finish his career clean and strong.
+That first year, 1995, turned into a career highlight: winning the title of US National Road Race Ch

 Joining Saturn Cycling in 1995 was the right move at the right time.
 The team was built around strategy, depth, and consistency, and every race was approached with purpose.
-Saturn gave me the chance to finish my career clean and strong.
-That first year turned into a life highlight: winning the title of US National Road Race Champion at the 1995 Philadelphia CoreStates International over the highly favored Lance Armstrong.
+Saturn Cycling allowed Norm to finish his career clean and strong.
+That first year, 1995, turned into a career highlight: winning the title of US National Road Race Champion at the Philadelphia CoreStates International (over the highly favored Lance Armstrong).
 It wasn't just a victory, it was proof that years of sacrifice and commitment had paid off.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.